terrimporter/MetaWorks/README.md

 # MetaWorks

-MetaWorks consists of a Conda environment and Snakemake pipeline that is meant to be run at the command line to bioinformatically processes Illumina paired-end metabarcodes from raw reads through to taxonomic assignments.
+MetaWorks consists of a conda environment and Snakemake pipeline that is meant to be run at the command line to bioinformatically processes Illumina paired-end metabarcodes from raw reads through to taxonomic assignments.
 MetaWorks currently supports a number of popular marker gene amplicons and metabarcodes: COI (eukaryotes), rbcL (eukaryotes, diatoms), ITS (fungi), 16S (prokaryotes), 18S (eukaryotes, diatoms), 12S (fish), and 28S (fungi).
 Taxonomic assignments are made using the RDP classifier that uses a naive Bayesian method to produce taxonomic assignments with a measure of statistical support at each rank.

 This data flow will be updated on a regular basis so check for the latest version at https://github.com/terrimporter/MetaWorks/releases .